 The Olivet Nazarene University marching band is one of the most popular groups on campus.
 Their breathtaking field performances range from classic movie and television themes to pop music.
 Before they even play their first note, the sheer size of the band is enough to wow audiences.
-Each fall, nearly 200 Marching Tigers take the field, comprising one of the largest marching bands at any Christian college in the nation.
+Every fall, nearly 200 Marching Tigers take the field, comprising one of the largest marching bands at any Christian college in the nation.

-To be the best takes hard work and dedication, which is why each member of the Olivet Nazarene University Marching Band receives a $2,500 scholarship, assuming the musician also remains in the concert band for the spring semester.
+Excellence takes hard work and dedication, which is why each member of the Olivet Nazarene University Marching Band receives a $2,500 scholarship, assuming the musician also remains in the concert band for the spring semester.